Protecting Your Financial Data: Aadhaar and Banking

 Recognising Aadhaar security features

-Your Aadhaar card has several security features that help you check if it’s real.
+Your Aadhaar card has several security features that help you verify its authenticity.
 These include a QR code, which you can scan to verify the details, and a virtual ID (VID), which is a temporary, 16-digit number you can use instead of your full Aadhaar number in some places.
 Always look for these features and understand how to use them.

 When and where to share your Aadhaar details

 You should only share your Aadhaar details when it is absolutely necessary and with trusted organisations, such as your bank, government offices, or official service providers.
-Be very cautious if someone asks for your Aadhaar number over the phone, through an email, or in a text message, especially if it seems unexpected or urgent.
+Exercise extreme caution if someone asks for your Aadhaar number over the phone, through an email, or in a text message, especially if it seems unexpected or urgent.
 Always verify the request through official channels first.

 Checking who has accessed your Aadhaar information

 Did you know you can check your Aadhaar authentication history online?
 The UIDAI website allows you to see when and where your Aadhaar has been used for authentication.
-Regularly checking this history can help you spot any activity that you don’t recognise, allowing you to take action if something seems wrong.
+Regularly checking this history can help you identify any unrecognized activity, allowing you to take action if any suspicious activity is detected.

 Using Masked Aadhaar for extra protection